 A gentle mineral and anti-microbial ingredient, zinc oxide keeps your pits clean.
 Just make sure it's listed as “non-nano zinc" to ensure the particles aren't small enough to penetrate the skin.

-If an all-natural deodorant has some combination of these ingredients, you’re in the right place.
-Keep an eye out for any long, weird-sounding names, if you don't recognize the word, chances are this ingredient is anything but natural.
+If a natural deodorant has some combination of these ingredients, you’re in the right place.
+Keep an eye out for any long, weird-sounding names.
+If you don't recognize the word, look it up to see whether this ingredient was made in nature or in a lab.